Learn how to construct, implement, and download a Dynamic Function eXchange (DFX) design using the Vivado™ Design Suite. This course

 ▪ DFX Design Considerations for All AMD Devices

-Covers the requirements, characteristics, and limitations associated with DFX designs that can simplify the debug process and reduce the risk of design malfunctions. {Lecture}
+Covers the requirements, characteristics, and limitations associated with the DFX designs that can simplify the debug process and reduce the risk of design malfunctions. {Lecture}

-▪ DFX Design Considerations for 7 Series, Zynq SoC, UltraScale, and UltraScale+ Devices
+▪ DFX Design Considerations for 7 Series, Zynq SoC,UltraScale, and UltraScale+ Devices

 DFX Design-Specific IP Blocks